aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

     ]
 }
 ```
-This policy allows access the designated S3 buckets.
+This policy allows access the designated S3 buckets only.

 This combination of S3 bucket policy and VPC endpoint policy, together with Amazon SageMaker Studio VPC connectivity, establishes that SageMaker Studio can only access the referenced S3 bucket, and this S3 bucket can only be accessed from the VPC endpoint.

 ❗ You will not be able to access these S3 buckets from the AWS console or `aws cli`.

 All network traffic between Amazon SageMaker Studio and S3 is routed via the designated S3 VPC Endpoint over AWS private network and never traverse public internet.

+You may consider to enable access to other S3 buckets, for example to shared public SageMaker buckets, to enable additional functionality in the Amazon SageMaker Studio, like [JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html).

 ## Secure configuration of SageMaker notebook instances
 Amazon SageMaker notebook instances can be launched with or without your Virtual Private Cloud (VPC) attached.
 When launched with your VPC attached, the notebook can either be configured with or without direct internet access: